babylonhealth/orbit-mvi/orbit-2-core/README.md

 a simple mapping or do something much more complex like call a backend API or subscribe to a stream of location updates.

-In the simple syntax the transformations are simply suspend function calls inlined into the block function.
+In the [simple syntax](../simple-syntax.md) the transformations are simply suspend function calls inlined into the block function.

-### Reduce
+### Reduction

 ``` kotlin
 class Example : ContainerHost<ExampleState, ExampleSideEffect> {